 There hasn't been much inflation: What $1.00 bought then, $1.13 would buy now.
 The prices of a U.S. postage stamp was about to go up from 39 to 41 cents.
 A Subway ride in New York was $2.00.
 The average price of a gallon of gas was $2.85, a cup of coffee $2.36, a McDonald's meal (Big Mac, fries, shake) $6.79, a movie ticket also $6.79, a new car $26,841, and a new house $310,100.
 The Dow Jones Industrial Average closed that day at 12,961.98).

 The tallest building in the world was Taipei 101 in Taiwan.
+The Sony PlayStation 3 and the Nintendo Wii, both introduced late the previous year, were battling it out to be the leading home video game system.
 We had the Internet, but I had not yet gotten on Facebook, Twitter or YouTube, nor had I started this blog -- the last of these developments would come the following September.
 Pinterest had not yet been founded.
 Nor had Instagram, resulting in Kim Kardashian frequently saying there was nothing to do.
 Maybe that's why she made that tape...

 The Islanders' last Playoff game came 4 days after the Virginia Tech massacre.
 We didn't get serious about guns then.
 We still haven't.